By default, visitors without editing permission will see a CAPTCHA field when posting comments in:

 Squarespace 5 was integrated with a version of CAPTCHA that's now outdated.
 This prevents visitors from leaving comments, because the CAPTCHA field can't be completed.

 This is a known issue.
-Until it's resolved, we recommend you disable CAPTCHA for your Squarespace 5 site by following the steps below for each Journal, Guestbook, and Discussion page on your site.
+We recommend you disable CAPTCHA for your Squarespace 5 site by following the steps below for each Journal, Guestbook, and Discussion page on your site.

 Step 1 - Open page configuration